RTMecha/BetterLegacy/snapshots.md

 - Fixed some issues relating to VG to LS conversion.
 - Fixed controlPress modifiers not working in some cases.
 - Fixed Prefab Type popup appearing in the wrong area.
+- Fixed randomization breaking when updating the object.

 ------------------------------------------------------------------------------------------